blockcoders/nestjs-matic/README.md

 ### Asynchronous configuration

-`MaticModule.forRootAsync` allows you, for example, inject `ConfigService` to use it in Nest `useFactory` method.
+With `MaticModule.forRootAsync` allows you, for example, inject `ConfigService` to use it in Nest `useFactory` method.

 `useFactory` should return object with [Options interface](#configuration-params).